 Because we're less than 5km away from the sea, our vines are cooled by the ocean breezes.
 Grapes ripen slowly with balanced, concentrated flavours.
 And there's another little secret: we lie on an ancient marine bed with veins of lime-rich soils that vines seem to love.
 These are the natural assets that lend grace to our wines, made with clear but restrained varietal expression.

 Sample from the range: if you prefer, reds only, whites only or mix it up the way you like.
-Come to the Wine Lounge in The Vintage Room to find out what's on offer.
+Come to the Wine Lounge @ Geuwels to find out what's on offer.

 You might enjoy the intriguing and original Indigenous Tasting that showcases our wines in a whole new light.
 They come presented with local heritage food flavours from bokkoms to blatjang and biltong.
 Oh, and roosterkoek too, An absolute favourite for visitors!